ARCTraining/hpc2-software/book/course/spack/environments.md

 ## Using an environment

-Again, this feels very familiar to people used to Conda; you have to activate an environment before using it:
+Again, this feels very familiar to people used to Conda; you have to activate an environment before using it (although we did actually do this earlier when we created it):

 ```bash
 spack env activate myenv